Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 ![image-20240320091649199](./res/Cloud%20Native%20Application/image-20240320091649199.png)

 The  number of requests can spike.
-For **not time-sensitive** services, requests can be distributed over time.
+For **non time-sensitive** services, requests can be distributed over time.
 This smooths out the spikes by slowing down some requests.
 If the peaks are excessive, some requests might be dropped (e.g. returning a 500 status code).

 The services can be put behind a load balancer, or alternatively, each service pulls a new request as soon as its done.